-Only produced for a short period after the company that last owned Wagner Ware bought out Griswold as well.
+Only produced for a short period after the company that last owned Wagner Ware bought out Griswold as well, believed to have been done as a way to phase out the Griswold trademark prior to its discontinuance altogether in 1973.
 Not often seen in the collectibles marketplace, but does not cause them to be considered rare or otherwise valuable.
-Use of the Griswold trademark was discontinued altogether after 1973.

 Wagner's 1891 Original.

 Produced in the late 1980s and later as a "limited edition" series commemorating the establishment of Wagner Manufacturing Co. in 1891.
 Characterized by heavy, rough-textured castings typical of post-1960s factory automation.
 Detailed seasoning instructions actually molded into each piece.
 Toy sets comprised of a skillet, dutch oven, square griddle, and tea size corn stick pan (copying the Griswold #262 design rather than the Wagner Krusty Korn Kobs #1317 pattern) do appear to have some collector interest, especially if in original box.